Canopy’s upscale co-working business adds a new location in SF on the heels of strategic funding – TechCrunch

 “Designing our spaces along with my friend and co-founder, Yves Behar, to serve the unmet demands of the premium segment has been a true labor of passion,” said co-founder and CEO, Amir Mortazavi, in a statement.
 “We build everything around our members’ needs — a generosity of space, abundant natural light, easy flow between private and shared spaces — to ensure the overall Canopy experience is at once inspiring and calm.”

 The company boasts 300 members already and its founders say the business is already profitable.
 Canopy’s workspaces are not for everyone.
 Prices start at $100 per month to take advantage of the company’s addresses for people who want a virtual office.
-For folks who want ten days worth of access to the co-working space’s common areas and an actual seat at a table, the price tag is $365 per month ($275 gets you 60 days of access out of a year).
+For folks who want 10 days’ worth of access to the co-working space’s common areas and an actual seat at a table, the price tag is $365 per month ($275 gets you 60 days of access out of a year).

 Meanwhile, anyone who wants to be able to sit at an actual desk and work at a Canopy space better be willing to shell out $925 per month.
 That’s… not cheap.